edwardsmoses/edwardsmoses.com/_data/blog/2024-07-19-sending-magic-links-integration-with-firebase-and-react-native.md

   ![screenshots](/assets/edwardsmoses-Screenshot 2024-07-20 at 15.05.25.png)

-### Packages
+### Installing Packages

-We'll need `react-native-firebase` setup.
-You can find more information on setting up that in the library's documentation (<https://rnfirebase.io>).
+You can find more information on this in the library's documentation (<https://rnfirebase.io>).

 First, we want to install: